AkashSkySingh/InFINiWars/README.md

 - Begin styling and work on game state storage
 - Get at least one working level with starting parameters

-**Day 3**: Create the remaining parameters to levels and test user experience.
+**Day 3**: Create the remaining parameters to the game.
 Complete styling of `Game` with working sound experience and functionality.
 Goals are to:

 - Verify sound functions as intended
+- Verify button, modal prompt, and game functionality
 - Verify natural game progression for better user experience

 **Day 4**: Finish styling and bug testing.
 Verify potential errors and design flaws for rapid improvement.
 Find a natural limit for game progression.